TJCAJ/tnl/README.md

   - Visible on all the website pages.
 Consists of links to Home, Gallery and a Log in/Sign up page that will be responsive on all devices.
 This will allow users navigate the website's pages on any device in a seamless flow without having to revert back to the previous page via the ‘back’ button.

   - This was also the thing I spent way to much time trying to figure out why the code didn’t respond as I intended with a similar solution to the Love Running project.
 Having the menu items visible on larger screens and just a menu bar on phones and similar devices with smaller screens.
+At the end I decided to go with another solution and decsided to have the menu drectly in a column to the lef on smaller devices and as a column on devices with a size over 600px wide.
+I alos put the logo to the right in the navbar.

 ![Nav Bar Mockup]